naver/egjs-axes/README.md

 - [How to create a custom InputType](https://github.com/naver/egjs-axes/wiki/How-to-create-a-custom-InputType)

 ## Third party applications
- - [Axes for react](https://github.com/naver/egjs-axes/tree/master/packages/react): A react component that can easily use egjs-axes
+ - [@egjs/react-axes](https://github.com/naver/egjs-axes/tree/master/packages/react): A react component that can easily use egjs-axes

 ## Download and Installation